-Example 2: A STAR+PLUS HCBS program member is determined not eligible on March 28, 2017, and PSU staff send notification to the STAR+PLUS HCBS program member of termination of benefits.
+Example 2: A STAR+PLUS HCBS program member is determined not eligible on March 28, 2019, and PSU staff send notification to the STAR+PLUS HCBS program member of termination of benefits.
 Termination is effective April 30.
-The first date the denied member can be added back to the STAR+PLUS HCBS program interest list is May 1, 2017.
+The first date the denied member can be added back to the STAR+PLUS HCBS program interest list is May 1, 2019.

-If the applicant's or STAR+PLUS HCBS program member’s name is added back to the interest list prior to the last date of program eligibility, the CSIL interface match with the Service Authorization System will cause the name to be removed from the interest list for that program.
+If the applicant's or STAR+PLUS HCBS program member’s name is added back to the interest list prior to the last date of program eligibility, the CSIL database interface match with the Service Authorization System Online (SASO) will cause the name to be removed from the interest list for that program.

-Example 3: A member's STAR+PLUS HCBS program services are denied due to medical necessity and end on March 30, 2017.
-The first date the member can be added back to the STAR+PLUS HCBS program interest list is April 1, 2017.
+Example 3: A member's STAR+PLUS HCBS program services are denied due to medical necessity (MN) and end on March 30, 2019.
+The first date the member can be added back to the STAR+PLUS HCBS program interest list is April 1, 2019.

-Example 4: A member's STAR+PLUS HCBS program services are denied and will end March 13, 2017.
-The first date the member can be added back to the STAR+PLUS HCBS program interest list is March 14, 2017.
+Example 4: A member's STAR+PLUS HCBS program services are denied and will end March 13, 2019.
+The first date the member can be added back to the STAR+PLUS HCBS program interest list is March 14, 2019.
 If the member is already on another interest list, the denial date for the STAR+PLUS HCBS program would not impact the member's original date on the other interest list.